Gireum Tteokbokki (Pan-Fried Korean Rice Cakes)

 - Gochugaru (Korean Chili Flakes): This is what gives the dish its heat and signature red color.
 Coarse gochugaru is ideal—it sticks to the rice cakes and distributes flavor without turning watery.
 You can adjust the amount to suit your spice tolerance.

 - Soy Sauce + Brown Sugar: This simple combo forms the base of the seasoning.
 The soy sauce adds savory depth, while a bit of brown sugar balances out the spice.
-It’s a small detail, but it makes a noticeable difference in achieving that sweet-salty-spicy harmony.
+The combination creates a sweet-salty base that coats the rice cakes evenly.

 Mix the rice cakes with gochugaru, soy sauce, and sugar.
 Stir-fry in a nonstick skillet until golden and crispy.
 Drizzle with sesame oil and sprinkle with sesame seeds.
 Serve immediately — they harden as they cool.